akorjeski/developer_profile_generator/README.md

 2. Color preference from a prefabbed list (Green,Blue,Pink,Red)

 After this, the application creates a .pdf file within the parent folder.
 Open it to see how it looks!

+!this is a video of the application [testing123.webm]